-Learn how to make the creamiest vegan pesto sauce and then use that sauce to make easy vegan pesto pasta (in only 20 minutes!) for an effortless and quick family-friendly dinner!
+Learn how to make the creamiest pesto sauce and then use that sauce to make easy vegan pesto pasta (in only 20 minutes!) for an effortless and quick family-friendly dinner!

 *This recipe was originally posted on 5/29/18 but I updated it with better recipe instructions on 6/24/19.

 You’re going to fall in love with this delicious and super easy to make vegan basil pesto sauce!
-The combination of buttery pistachios, creamy avocado, and fresh basil is so flavorful and the way the vegan pesto sauce coats each noodle is dang near addicting!
+The combination of buttery pistachios, creamy avocado, and fresh basil is so flavorful and the way the vegan basil pesto sauce coats each noodle is dang near addicting!

-This vegan pesto pasta recipe is extremely easy to make and it’s perfect for an effortless Meatless Monday dinner.
+This pesto pasta recipe is extremely easy to make and it’s perfect for an effortless Meatless Monday dinner.

 Is Pesto Vegan Friendly?

 Traditional pesto is ok for vegetarians but it’s not vegan friendly because it usually contains animal-based parmesan cheese.
 However, it’s very easy to make pesto dairy-free by omitting the parmesan cheese and replacing that fat with a healthy plant-based fat like avocado.

 Follow the next two steps to make the best dairy-free pesto:

 - Step 1 – Add the fresh basil, avocado, shelled pistachios, lemon juice, olive oil, and garlic to a small food processor or small blender.

 - Step 2 – Blend until smooth and creamy.
 Taste it and then season it to taste with salt and black pepper.